thelonehegelian/auction_v2/README.md

 # Auction Contract

+# Note to the assessor
+- the code is over-commented, but that is just for the assignment

 ## Description and Logic

 - Allows a user to create an auction with a list of items